 Reptiles are more primitive than cats and dogs and are driven by survival instincts, including eating, hiding, and defending themselves.
 Nevertheless, all reptile species have their unique temperament.
 Therefore, snakes do not behave as lizards do, and neither do turtles nor tortoises.

 Snakes that make great pets include reticulated pythons, boas, ball pythons, corn snakes, hognose snakes, and king snakes.
 Reticulated pythons, for example, are very intelligent.
-They can recognize their owners and keep track of when they were treated well.
+They can recognize their owners and keep track of when they are treated well.
 They even maintain good behavior as a reward for their owners when well taken care of.

 Lizards, too, have great personalities and make good pets.
 Crested geckos, bearded dragons, and iguanas have become popular pets in the USA.
 Crested geckos have a gentle disposition and adapt well to handling.
 Bearded dragons exhibit comical and curious behaviors, including arm waving, head bobbing, and push-ups.